Malaco Records: Malaco Music Group

 In 1997, Malaco was without a distribution deal and formed Malaco Music Group, which consists of Malaco Records and its subsidiaries.
-The company continued its steady, prudent expansion, purchasing half of the Memphis-based distributor Select-O-Hits and also making inroads into the urban contemporary, jazz, and contemporary Christian markets.
+The company continued its steady, prudent expansion, purchasing half of the Memphis-based distributor Select-O-Hits and also making inroads into the urban contemporary, hip hop, and contemporary Christian markets.

 Malaco Records has been designated as a marker on the Mississippi Blues Trail.
-The company continue to release records in the 21st century.
+The company continues to release records in the 21st century.